aktyz/push_swap/README.md

 DONE => Complete parse_arg() function as per subject requirements, reading from terminal argument missing

 > PICK-UP: the solution is too long for 100 and 500 numbers :(
+	- example of input when my hardcoded sorting for 3 won't work: "67 4 9"

 DONE => implement Turk algorithm<br>
 - [x] ft_get_lowest_cost_node(*a, *b); // returning a pointer to the node with the lowest operation cost<br>